Kanazawa: Local attractions

 The Oyama-jinja shrine, which is considered an Important Cultural Property, is also in Kanazawa.
 It is noted for its imposing three-story Shinmon gate influenced by Dutch design, built in 1875, with its brightly coloured stained-glass windows.

-Kanazawa's Myōryūji Temple also known as the Ninja-dera (Ninja Temple) is an amalgamation of traditional temple architecture, hidden doors, passageways, and hidden escape routes.
+Kanazawa's Myōryū-ji Temple also known as the Ninja-dera (Ninja Temple) is an amalgamation of traditional temple architecture, hidden doors, passageways, and hidden escape routes.
 Local legend has it that the temple, with its hidden doors and passageways, was intended as a secret refuge for the local rulers in the case of an external threat.

 Mount Utatsu gives a commanding view of the city of Kanazawa.
 Toyokuni Shrine, Utatsu Shrine (a Tenman-gū), and Atago Shrine, known together as the Mount Utatsu Three Shrines, are found on the mountain.
 A monument to author Shūsei Tokuda is located near the summit.